Statuses in Latin with translation. Quotes in Latin with translation

 10. Audacia pro muro habētur.

-Courage replaces walls (lit.: there is courage instead of walls).
+Courage replaces walls (literally: there is courage instead of walls).

 11. Audiātur et altĕra pars!